 Summit’s five cubic foot upright freezer is a little taller than its counterparts above, but it's also slimmer, giving it a smaller footprint.
 It comes with two interior shelves and three door bins for organization.
 Like the other small freezers, this one requires manual defrosting, which is something that some people might consider a drawback to these little freezers.

-This freezer has 4.8 out of 5 stars on Home Depot's website with 11 reviews.
 The primary complaint with this freezer seems to be that the shelves don't hold very much weight.
 Since it's a small freezer, that's not really surprising, but it is something potential buyers ought to be aware of if they're looking for a small freezer.

 What if small freezers aren't your thing?
 Maybe you need more space than what the little freezers above can offer but don't have enough room for something big.
 Take heart; there is a mid-size upright freezer that may work out well for you.